osg-htc/docs/docs/compute-element/htcondor-ce-overview.md

 How Security Works
 ------------------

-In a distributed environment such as the OSG, communication is secured between various parties using a combination of PKI infrastructure involving Certificate Authorities (CAs) and bearer tokens.
+In the OSG, communication is secured between various parties using a combination of PKI infrastructure involving Certificate Authorities (CAs) and bearer tokens.
 Services such as a Compute Entrypoint, present [host certificates](../security/host-certs/overview.md) to prove their identity to clients, much like your browser verifies websites that you may visit.